 Record all taxonomic discrepancies and comments associated with the QC check for the original field sample or subsample.

 Calculate and retain cumulative performance data for each taxonomist according to each area of taxonomic proficiency, per the criteria in section 2 above.

+Update the appropriate database to reflect corrected identification(s).

 References (reserved)